Setting the Record Straight on COVID-19 Vaccines and Infertility

-With so much misinformation about COVID-19 vaccines, parents, especially of teenagers, find themselves confronted with some challenging questions that they may not know how to answer.
+With so much misinformation about COVID-19 vaccines, parents, especially parents of teenagers, find themselves confronted with challenging questions that they may not know how to answer.

-Among teenagers’ top concerns about the vaccines is whether or not they cause infertility later in life.
+Among teenagers’ and parents' top concerns about vaccines is whether or not they cause infertility later in life.

 “It’s unfortunate this rumor is swirling around because there’s zero evidence of this occurring.
-It’s a theoretical risk that’s never been shown in any animal model to exist,” said Dr. Shad Deering, a maternal fetal medicine specialist at The Children’s Hospital of San Antonio.
+It’s a theoretical risk that’s never been shown in any animal model to exist,” said Dr. Shad Deering, a maternal-fetal medicine specialist at CHRISTUS Children's.

 “There are inherent risks with anything we put in our bodies, from vitamin supplements to coffee and even chicken nuggets and we don’t know how those substances will affect us 10-20 years from now.
 In the case of the vaccine, the benefits of getting it greatly outweigh the risks,” said Deering.

 Teenagers may question the safety of the vaccines because of how quickly they were rolled out.

 Deering said the mRNA technology isn’t new – it’s been around for years.
 In fact, Dr. Katalin Karikó, the scientist who was instrumental in developing ways to use it in medical treatments, has been working with mRNA since the 1990s.
 Additionally, the COVID vaccines now available were thoroughly tested before they were administered to the public and since they were introduced there has been ongoing research showing the vaccines are safe and effective.

 “The process was sped up because we needed an answer to help curb the pandemic.
 I think most of us are used to hearing vaccines take four to eight years to develop, but if you think about it, does it really have to take that long?
 With this vaccine, all of the red tape that researchers usually face was taken away which sped this vaccine up significantly while still keeping all of the safety protocols in place,” said Deering.